minimul/quickbooks-ruby-base/README.md

 As the first argument, the `Quickbooks::Base` class expects a persistent object that holds OAuth connection information.

-For example, if an account's OAuth information is stored like this:
+For example, if an account's OAuth2 information is stored like this:
 ```
 account.qb_token
-account.qb_secret
+account.qb_refresh_token
 account.qb_company_id
 ```